Electrocute4u/Tsumiki/README.md

 ## [Mention System 3.0](#mention-system-30)
 ### What is a Mention System?
-A Mention System is a system that will help find a user with various methods. \
+A Mention System is a system that will help find a user with various methods and with advanced algorithms. \
-For the common developer or someone who don't really need it, this system is more or less just to allow a user ID or a @Mention.
+For the common developer or someone who don't really need a fancy system, they more or less just use a `user ID` or a `@Mention` as their only options. \
+However, I decided to expand my horizon and follow the bigger fish and then improve it to go even further beyond the limits.

+### What are the benefits of this system?
-*Silently find a global Discord or local Server user and use them in any command with this system.* \
+*You can silently find a global Discord or local Server user and then use them in any command with this system.* \
-*Without having to worry about @pinging them* like most bots utilize nowadays \
+*This is all without having to worry about `@pinging` them like most bots utilize nowadays.* \
-*Because we all have that one person who ALWAYS hate @mentions, right?*
+*Because we all have that one person who ALWAYS hate `@Mentions`, right?* \
+*And let's all be real, who would sit for 3 hours listening to the kid ranting that you pinged them over and over again in commands...* \
+*Because I don't and that's why this system came into the lights and because I hate being an nuisance to others if I can help it.*

 <a><img src="https://i.imgur.com/dghQVGx.gif" style="width: 100%;" /></a>

+### From a tiny hobby project to an advanced system
 With its powerful and advanced, yet enriching `Mention System` it can be on par or even rival bigger bots with ease. \
 First it was just a tiny hobby project for me to toy around with, which was barely enough to put most bots off the chart.
 Furthermore, developing it into V.2 enhanced it even a step further and it got even more powerful with its newely added global user support. \
 With the latest version, being 3.0 released, it now features even server role users support, which revolutionized it.